lupyuen/lupyuen.github.io/src/rust7.md

 </span>

-Ah NuttX Build calls __cargo build --release__, which will strip the Debug Symbols.
+Ah NuttX Build calls __cargo build --release__, stripping the Debug Symbols.
 We change it to __cargo build__ and dump the RISC-V Disassembly...

 <span style="font-size:80%">